 Nowadays, even when people do swerve into shops to browse, they usually do it because they’re considering purchasing those products online after finding the best deal.

 Big storefront surfaces are closing at an alarming rate, even those that were apparently solidly established.
-The high streets, which hold over half of London’s jobs, feel helpless at the face of a deep crisis that is threatening their integrity.
+The high streets, which hold over half of London’s jobs, feel helpless in the face of a deep crisis that is threatening their integrity.
 New trends in retail are therefore crucial for survival.

 The old-fashioned multi-space, include-all malls were never going to have a place in the near future of consumer culture in their current form.